 Ssimbwa has been summoned by FUFA Competitions Disciplinary Panel to explain his remarks he made during the Uganda Premier League monthly awards function held at Kati Kati restaurant on Monday.

-“URA FC Head coach Sam Ssimbwa has been summoned by FUFA Competitions Disciplinary Panel to
+“URA FC Head coach Sam Ssimbwa has been summoned by FUFA Competitions Disciplinary Panel to comments he made during the Pilsner Coach of the Month awards ceremony on Monday,

 ” reads the statement from FUFA.